Knowledge Base

 Florida:

 All closing costs can be negotiated between buyers and sellers.
 Many real estate closing costs are typically covered by the seller.
-Sellers pay for title insurance in Florida, however, the buyer generally pays for title insurance and chooses the title company in Dade, Broward, Bollier and Sarasota counties.
+Sellers pay for title insurance in Florida.
+However, the buyer generally pays for title insurance in Dade, Broward, Bollier, and Sarasota counties.
+The buyer also chooses the title company there.

 Georgia:

 It is required that an attorney perform the closing process.
-The attorney’s role is to ensure that all documents are properly prepared and that title is clear.
+The attorney’s role is to ensure that all documents are properly prepared.
+They ensure that title is clear.
 The average cost of closing is $500-$1,000 and is usually paid by the buyer.

 Minnesota: